 The products we sell are sourced from a wide variety of domestic and international suppliers.
 Approximately 12% of our purchases in 2007 were from The Procter & Gamble Company.
 Our next largest supplier accounted for approximately 6% of our purchases in 2007.
 We directly imported approximately 9% of our purchases at cost in 2007, but many of our domestic vendors directly import their products or components of their products.
 Political and economic instability in the countries in which foreign suppliers are located, the financial instability of suppliers, suppliers' failure to meet our supplier standards, labor problems experienced by our suppliers, the availability of raw materials to suppliers, merchandise quality or safety issues, currency exchange rates, transport availability and cost, inflation, and other factors relating to the suppliers and the countries in which they are located or from which they import are beyond our control.
 In addition, the United States' foreign trade policies, tariffs and other impositions on imported goods, trade sanctions imposed on certain countries, the limitation on the importation of certain types of goods or of goods containing certain materials from other countries and other factors relating to foreign trade are beyond our control.
 Disruptions due to labor stoppages, strikes or slowdowns, or other disruptions, involving our vendors or the transportation and handling industries also may negatively affect our ability to receive merchandise and thus may negatively affect sales.
-These and other factors affecting our suppliers may be hindered by the manufacturers' lack of understanding of U.S. product liability or other laws, which may make it more likely that we may be required to respond to claims or complaints from customers as if we were the manufacturer of the products.
+These and other factors affecting our suppliers and our access to products could adversely affect our financial performance.
+In addition, our ability to obtain indemnification from foreign suppliers may be hindered by the manufacturers' lack of understanding of U.S. product liability or other laws, which may make it more likely that we may be required to respond to claims or complaints from customers as if we were the manufacturer of the products.
 As we increase our imports of merchandise from foreign vendors, the risks associated with foreign imports will increase.